On the Trail of Essential Oils with Homeopharma

 The essential oils of Homeopharma

 Without the wild environment, the synergy between species would be lost.
 Plants need to breathe and sense.
-We must listen to Jean Claude, the modest grandson of a medical doctor and depository of remedies collected by his grandfather from traditional healers, who will tell you about the plants, their sensitivity, their stress before a cyclone.
+We must listen to Jean Claude, depository of remedies collected by his grandfather from traditional healers, who will tell you about the plants, their sensitivity, their stress before a cyclone.
 Resting time, which allows the plants to regenerate between pickings, is also respected and can reach up to four years depending on the species!
 Harvesting of plant organs is done in jute or cotton bags to prevent maceration.
 Partial drying is necessary in case of rain in order to reduce the amount of water contained in the plant.
 And if so, only one type of plant will be dried at the time to avoid contamination and ensure the right balance of chemical properties.

 And there is minimum waste, although essential oils are a luxury item which normally require a lot of raw material.
 For example, 390 kilos of niaouli flowers give only 2.2 liters of oil!